-NEA meets with Japanese officials to discuss nuclear safety regulatory organisations
+NEA met with Japanese officials to discuss nuclear safety regulatory organisations

-17-18 January 2012 - An NEA team of international experts met in Tokyo with members of the Japanese Advisory Committee for Prevention of Nuclear Accidents and the special Japanese Task Force for the Reform of Nuclear Safety Regulations and Organisations to foster increased understanding of various national regulatory organisations and approaches to regulatory oversight of nuclear power facilities.
+An NEA team of international experts met in Tokyo on 17-18 January 2012 with members of the Japanese Advisory Committee for Prevention of Nuclear Accidents and the special Japanese Task Force for the Reform of Nuclear Safety Regulations and Organisations to foster increased understanding of various national regulatory organisations and approaches to regulatory oversight of nuclear power facilities.

 The Fukushima Accident: Insights and Approaches

-8 June 2011 - Meeting of nuclear regulatory authorities of the G8, NEA member countries and other associated countries (Brazil, Bulgaria, India, Romania, South Africa and Ukraine) to discuss insights gained in relation to the accident and decide on appropriate follow-up actions at the international level.
+A meeting of nuclear regulatory authorities of the G8, NEA member countries and other associated countries (Brazil, Bulgaria, India, Romania, South Africa and Ukraine) was held on 8 June 2011 to discuss insights gained in relation to the accident and decide on appropriate follow-up actions at the international level.